 Q: How do I go about changing who is listed on my emergency call list?

 A: Prior to calling, please have your identification code ready.
 This is required in order to make any changes.
 Also, inform all new individuals that they are being added to your emergency call list and that they may get contacted from TW Systems’ monitoring station.
 Once you have the above done, contact our office one of the following ways… phone: 804-789-1027 or toll free at 888-730-1707, fax: 804-789-9816, or email at: email@example.com and will provide you with any applicable information you may need to expedite the change(s) to your emergency call list.

 Q: Why is there a delay in my alarm system notifying TW Systems?

 A: There are many reasons an alarm system can be engaged.
-Therefore, the delayed time period (usually from 30 seconds to approximately 3 minutes) gives the user an opportunity to disarm the system in the event it was not an actual emergency situation.
+Therefore, the delayed time period (usually 30 seconds) gives the user an opportunity to disarm the system in the event it was not an actual emergency situation.
 This prevents first responders from being called immediately upon the alarm activation.
 Please keep in mind that during that delay time, TW Systems’ monitoring station is monitoring the alert notice should the system’s alarm be an actual emergency situation so that help can be dispatched as quickly as possible.